mikkohei13/Lastuja/gps-havistin/readme.md

 - Send
     - Understand parsing json from api: body-parser module?
     - (Try sending invalid file)
-- Use person token via cookie, using session module?
 - Make this one system, with shared node_modules.
 Keep fetch and send in their own subfolders, and create new folder for shared code, e.g. db models
 - Separate code into reusable modules, use them through middleware.
 This means making lajifi_login as module, and using that from middleware, which is being used from route.
 Document this for future code discussions.

 For production
+- Use person token via cookie, using session module?
     - Use production-ready session store
 - Sanitize user input?
 - GDPR requirements
+- Refactor error handling in laji_login into a function (Is this valuable?
+Different logick in error handling?
+Use promises instead?)

+Later
+- Promises instead of callbacks, with sane error handling

 ### FETCH
 - Email validation results